tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-9-programmer-explains-how-to-get-out-of-writing-documentation.md

 ---
-title: "Thoughts on \"Documentation Avoidance for Programmers\""
+title: "Thoughts on Documentation Avoidance for Programmers"
 categories:
 - podcasts
 - stitcher
 keywords: documentation, developer, write the docs, efficiency
-summary: "This past week on the Write the Docs forum, there was a bit of discussion around a recent presentation titled \"Documentation Avoidance for Programmers.\" In the presentation, Peter Hilton lays out a series of tips on how programmers might get out of writing documentation."
+summary: "This past week on the Write the Docs forum, there was a bit of discussion around a recent presentation titled Documentation Avoidance for Programmers.
+In the presentation, Peter Hilton lays out a series of tips on how programmers might get out of writing documentation."
 bitlink: http://bit.ly/documentationavoidance
 date: 2016-07-09
 tags: